donmaruko/Job-Search-Web-Scraper/README.md

 ## Output
 The output of this script is a collection of text files, each representing a job listing that matches your specified skills and filters.
 These text files contain essential information about the job, making it easy for you to review and explore relevant job opportunities.

-## Note
-- Please ensure that you use this script responsibly and adhere to the terms of use of the job search website you are scraping.